haveno-dex/haveno-docs/docs/the-project/payment_methods/SWIFT.md

 See this table for up-to-date trade limits and signing requirements.

-**Contents:**

-- Background
-- Setting up the payment account
-- Notes on buying XMR
-- Send payment in correct currency
-- Put an appropriate reason for payment
-- Use the correct fee option
-- Notes on selling XMR
-- Understanding SWIFT fees

 #### Background

 Almost all banks have access to the SWIFT network.
 Some money transfer services also give users access to the SWIFT Network.